lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 - Building ``test.exe`` uses a single object file, ``get-address-size.o``.
   The linker batch file must be able to handle a list of object files.
-  The provided batch files have been tested, and all do this correctly.
+  The provided batch files all do this correctly.
-  Since this is a function of the operating system, rather than the linker, no problems should arise here.
+  Since proper behavior depends on the operating system, rather than on the linker, no problems should arise here.

 In all cases, comparing the batch files provided by the ``EnergyPlusToFMU`` installation may help solve some of these problems.